 Various antioxidants may reduce a person’s risk of cardiovascular disease by preventing platelet buildup and lowering blood pressure using anti-inflammatory mechanisms.

-The fiber in raspberries can also help manage or prevent:
+The fiber in raspberries can also

 What other foods can keep your heart healthy?
 Find out here.